AidenGrake/megr2157-portfolio/docs/assignments/A02/index.md

 <img width="2000" height="2000" alt="IMG_9984" src="IMG1.jpeg">

 After much consideration and sketching many different designs, I finally landed on the design in the image below.
-The cross sectional area was to set identical for each element.
+The cross-sectional area was to be set identical for each element.
 The trusses need to be designed to be made out of A500 structural steel.
 The pins as well needed to have identical cross-sectional geometry.

 <img width="2000" height="2000" alt="IMG_9984" src="IMG2.jpeg">

 ## Analyze
-Following completing my design, the next task was to find all the external forces in order to solve all of my internal forces of the truss geometry.
+After completing my design, the next task was to find all the external forces in order to solve all the internal forces of the truss geometry.
 The calculations below demonstrate the process of solving all the forces with A being a pin and B being a roller force in the image below.

 <img width="2000" height="2000" alt="IMG_9984" src="IMG3.jpeg">
 <img width="2000" height="2000" alt="IMG_9984" src="IMG4.jpeg">